 Groups and periods organize elements on the periodic table of the elements.
 A group is a vertical column down the periodic table, while a period is a horizontal row across the table.
 Both groups and periods reflect the organization of electrons in atoms.
 Element atomic number increases as you move down a group from top to bottom or across a period from left to right.

 - An element group is a vertical column on the periodic table.
 Atoms in a group share the same number of valence electrons.
+There are 18 element groups.

 - An element period is a horizontal row on the periodic table.
 Atoms in a period have the same number of electron shells.
+There are 7 element periods.

 Elements within the same group share the same number of valence electrons.
 The number of valence electrons depends on the octet rule.
 For example, elements in group 1 have 1 valence electron, elements in groups 3-12 have a variable number of valence electrons, and elements in group 17 have 7 valence electrons.
 The lanthanides and actinides, located below the main table, all fit within group 3.